bioinf-fi/workshops/02_theory.md

 Let's zoom in to see the alignments.
 Do you see any methylation?
 Probably not.
 We need to turn on the coloring by methylation first.
 Let's try:
 *Right click -> Color alignments by -> base modification (5mC)*
+Careful, depending on your version of IGV, you might want to use *base modification 2-color (5mC)* instead.

 We should see two colors, red (hypermethylation) and blue (hypomethylation).
 We know that centromeres are highly methylated, with a single exception -- the location where the CENP-A protein binds, the site of the kinetochore assembly.